 Asian writers of all cultural backgrounds are encouraged to submit non-fiction articles, stories, poems, and profiles relatable to Asian Canadians, many of whom are global citizens with ties to other parts of the world.

 We focus on showcasing creative writing by Asian Canadians and material containing diverse characters, stories and/or themes pertinent to the broad Asian Canadian population.
 That said, we are open to accepting submissions from Asian writers around the globe so long as we can see a link between the content and an aspect of the Asian Canadian experience.
 Canada is home to people from all kinds of backgrounds.
 We can usually find a connection.

-Ricepaper accepts unsolicited creative writing in the following genres: poetry, fiction, non-fiction and drama.
+Ricepaper accepts unsolicited creative writing in the following genres: poetry, fiction, and non-fiction.

-Literary and Creative Writing: (3000 words or less) previously unpublished short fiction, poetry (a limit of 3 poems per call), comics, play excerpts, and works of translation.
-If interested in submitting a piece exceeding 3000 words, please contact firstname.lastname@example.org to inquire.
+Previously unpublished short fiction, poetry (a limit of 3 poems per call), comics, play excerpts, and translated works

-Art: visual contributions and illustrations for the purpose of accompanying a literary piece already accepted
+Paintings, illustrations and mixed media for the purpose of accompanying an accepted literary piece

-We ask for first North American serial rights should your work be accepted for publication.
+We ask for First North American Serial Rights (FNASR) should your work be accepted for publication.
 Authors retain all rights to their work after publication.
 We also ask that you grant us permission to archive your work online at ricepapermagazine.ca

 We request that authors acknowledge their work’s first publication in Ricepaper Magazine if it is reprinted elsewhere.